 Role in Muscle Recovery

-According to a study published in the "Journal of the International Society of Sports Nutrition" in 2012, after working your muscles, not only is protein required to rebuild muscles, but also glucose from carbohydrates.
+According to a study published in the "Journal of the International Society of Sports Nutrition," after working your muscles, not only is protein required to rebuild muscles, but also glucose from carbohydrates.
 Glucose is what provides the muscles energy to repair themselves using protein.
-That means it's important to eat carbs as well as protein after your workout.
+That means it's important to eat carbs as well as protein after your workout the reap the glucose benefits.
 In fact, the study found that the sooner you get glucose into your bloodstream after a workout, the sooner your muscles start repairing themselves to become stronger.

 What to Eat